Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Egypt is whichever brand rides Vodafone Egypt, Orange Egypt, e& Egypt or WE with the broadest verified coverage for your route, honest fair use terms, working hotspot, and a clean install that skips the SIM counter.
+HelloRoam is Simscanner's top-ranked travel eSIM for Egypt on our modelled comparison; Jetpac is the cheapest plan we tracked, from $4.00.
 Egypt is not a soft-touch market on identity: a local prepaid line must be registered to a passport plus a residency document at a branch under NTRA rules, and the country also logs each handset's IMEI.
 A pre-loaded travel eSIM sidesteps that desk.
 Coverage clusters around Cairo, Giza, Alexandria and the Red Sea resorts.
 Weigh the brands in the ranking below.

 The ranking